azad-p/BlockchainNetwork/README.md

 ## Output

 Some output may be provided as per testing.
-This should show a few transactions outputs/inputs, which can be verified by searching the data-set directly.
+That is, if you use YEAR = 2009, the transactions and network will be printed.

 # Out of Memory ?

-Files are read entirely, one by one, and freed inbetween.
+Files are read entirely, one by one, and freed in-between.
 The more memory the better.

 The largest file in the 2015 data-set is ~1.5GB.